oscar7070/Extreme-Advanced-Engine-SDK-For-Unity/README.md

 [EXTREME ADVANCED ENGINE PLUGIN/SDK]

+**This is a plugin/SDK that provides many features to Unity it's was used in my cancels game because it's was to complicated and huge now i am switching to my own engine for the next game.**
+**Why it's called "EXTREME ADVANCED ENGINE" because it's was a huge SDK for my Unity games.**
+**If you will found any issue in this project please open a issue and i will fix it.
+And if you have questions fill free to ask!**

 Version 1.0 RC2 for public use(This build can contains bugs!).

 Safty components(not very bugy and with pre release quality): ExtremeConsole, LightSystem2D, Bounds2D, Lit2D Shaders